McNeil v. Wisconsin: Facts

-Paul McNeil was arrested in May, 1987, on suspicion that he had committed armed robbery in West Allis, Wisconsin, near Milwaukee.
-He invoked his Miranda rights and the police ceased questioning him.
+Paul McNeil was arrested in May 1987 on suspicion that he had committed armed robbery in West Allis, Wisconsin, near Milwaukee.
+He invoked his Miranda rights, and the police ceased questioning him.
 He was arraigned, and a bail hearing was held.
 He was represented by a public defender at this hearing.
 After the bail hearing, McNeil was approached by other detectives investigating a murder in Caledonia, Wisconsin, near Racine.

 McNeil waived his Miranda rights when talking to the detective about the Caledonia murder.
 McNeil denied being there, however.
-Two days later the detective returned; this time McNeil again waived his Miranda rights but admitted being involved in the Caledonia murder along with two other men.
-Two days after that the detectives interviewed McNeil for a third time.
+Two days later, the detective returned; this time, McNeil again waived his Miranda rights but admitted being involved in the Caledonia murder along with two other men.
+Two days after, that the detectives interviewed McNeil for a third time.
 This time, McNeil waived his Miranda rights and then admitted he had lied to the police in the previous interview regarding the involvement of one of the other men.

 Eventually, McNeil was tried for the Caledonia murder.
-He moved to suppress the three statements about that incident he had given to the police on the grounds that they had violated his right to counsel because he had been represented by a lawyer at the bail hearing on the West Allis robbery.
-The trial court denied the motion, and McNeil was convicted and sentenced to 60 years in prison.
+He moved to suppress the three statements about that incident he had given to the police because they had violated his right to counsel.
+After all, a lawyer at the bail hearing on the West Allis robbery had represented him.
+The trial court denied the motion, and McNeil was convicted and sentenced to 60 years.

 McNeil appealed, arguing that the trial court should have suppressed his three statements to the police regarding the Caledonia murder.
 The Wisconsin Supreme Court affirmed the conviction, and the U.S. Supreme Court agreed to hear the case.